syncfusion-content/ej2-treemap-docs/ej2-javascript/treemap/ts/getting-started.md

 # Getting started in ##Platform_Name## Treemap control

-This section explains the steps required to create a TreeMap control and demonstrate its basic usage.
+This section explains the steps to create a simple TreeGriTreeMap and demonstrates the basic usage of the TreeGrid component using the Essential JS 2 [quickstart](https://github.com/syncfusion/ej2-quickstart.git) seed repository.
+This seed repository is pre-configured with the Essential JS 2 package.

+> This application is integrated with the `webpack.config.js` configuration and uses the latest version of the [webpack-cli](https://webpack.js.org/api/cli/#commands).
+It requires node `v14.15.0` or higher.
+For more information about webpack and its features, refer to the [webpack documentation](https://webpack.js.org/guides/getting-started/).

 ## Dependencies